-\Related BREEAM credits.
+Related BREEAM credits.
 Note, in some instances numerical targets proposed here are beyond BREEAM requirements.

-Table 3 Key Commitments.
+Table 5 Key Commitments.

-Building "Layer" (as per GLA guidance) Site Substructure Superstructure Shell/ skin Services Space Stuff Construction stuff Summary Challenges Counter- actions + who + when Plan to prove and quality SECTION A: CONSE ERVE RESOURCE S Minimising the quantities of materials used Regularised block layouts where possible have been considered.
+Building "Layer" (as per GLA guidance) Site Substructure Superstructure Shell/ skin Services Space Stuff Construction stuff Summary Challenges Counter- actions + who + when Plan to prove and quality SECTION A: CONSI ERVE RESOURCES 5 Minimising the quantities of materials used Regularised block layouts where possible have been considered.
 Seeking to embed cement replacement with alternatives.
 Lean design principles targeted.
 Post tensioned slabs to reduce concrete fraction to be considered at the appropriate stage of design.
 Consideration of high quality materials palette.
 (Mat 01) Where possible, items are to be prefabricated or assembled off-site.
 Including services.
-Limit any finishes installed prior to leasing to absolute minimum for speculative spaces.
-Residential finishes to be robust to promote longevity in use.
-To be considered with tenant as part of incoming fitouts.
+To be considered with tenant as part of incoming fit- outs.
 Residential areas to determine life-cycle costs of equipment supplied by developer.
-Suppliers will agree to reduce packaging, to use reusable packaging, or to operate a packaging takeback scheme; 'just-in-time' material delivery to minimise stockpiling and related risk of damage and disposal as waste; close attention to material quantity requirements to avoid overordering and generation of waste; reuse of materials where feasible.
-Lean design principles adopted, and elements prefabricated offsite where possible.
+Suppliers will agree to reduce packaging, to use reusable packaging, or to operate a packaging take- back scheme; 'just-in-time' material delivery to minimise stockpiling and related risk of damage and disposal as waste; close attention to material quantity requirements to avoid over- ordering and generation of waste; reuse of materials where feasible.
+Lean design principles adopted, and elements pre- fabricated off- site where possible.
 Refinement of material quantities will be reviewed as design proceeds.
 Ensuring sub/structure material quantities are minimised whilst dealing with below ground site constraints Ensure structural design is optimised for substructure and superstructure (Structural engineer) Material efficiency review exercise at next stage of design.
 Bill of quantities analysis against material benchmarks.

 Building "Layer" (as per GLA guidance) Site Substructure Superstructure Shell/ skin Services Space Stuff Construction stuff Summary Challenges Counter- actions + who + when Plan to prove and quality Minimising the quantities of other resources used (energy, water, land) Carbon Assessment has been A Whole Life Carbon Assessment has been undertaken (Appendix A), taking a holistic view to reducing embodied and operational carbon emissions A Functional Adaptation Strategy Study considering Feasibility, Accessibility, Versatility, adaptability, convertibility, expandability and refurbishment potential will be produced, with a Plan to be produced in technical design stages.
 (Wst 06) A Whole Life Carbon Assessment has been undertaken, taking a holistic view to reducing embodied and operational carbon emissions A Functional Adaptation Strategy Study considering Feasibility, Accessibility, Versatility, adaptability, convertibility, expandability and refurbishment potential will be produced, with a Plan to be produced in technical design stages.
 (Wst 06) A Whole Life Carbon Assessment has been undertaken, taking a holistic view to reducing embodied and operational carbon emissions Residential areas will target a water consumption of 105 l/p/day or less.
 The development is being designed to be highly energy efficient, as confirmed within the Energy Strategy, submitted in support of the Planning Application.
 A Whole Life Carbon Assessment has been undertaken, taking a holistic view to reducing embodied and operational carbon emissions (Appendix A) units designed to accommodate a variety of uses.
-Column layout provides large spans and partition walls as part of incoming fit-outs.
+Column layout provides large spans and partition walls not yet defined.
+The spaces will be inherently flexible and adaptable to as part of incoming fit- outs.
 Residential occupants will be informed of features promoting efficient use of the The contractor will be required to monitor and report energy and water use during construction works on-site.
 (Man 03) A Functional Adaptation Strategy Study and Plan will be developed.
 Monitoring and reporting of energy and water use during construction works.
 Maturity of the market /design solutions.
 Specific site constraints driving bespoke solutions.
-Ensure structural design is optimised (Structural engineer) Pre-construction supply chain engagement Review exercise at next stage of design.
+Ensure structural design is optimised (Structural engineer) Pre- construction supply chain engagement Review exercise at next stage of design.